A popular joke among professionals presents two managers talking at work about training for an employee.

 The financial manager says "What if we invest in him and he leaves the company…".

 "What if we don’t and he stays…", answers the other.

-It seems that most of companies have successfully gone through the questioning of the training needs.
-No doubt, in the fast-paced, technology-dominated world employees need trainings.
-The more relevant question is how to make most of trainings, so both employees and employers maximize their gains.
+It seems that most companies have successfully gone through the questioning of the training needs.
+No doubt, in the fast-paced, technology-dominated world, employees need training.
+The more relevant question is how to make most of the practices, so both employees and employers maximize their gains.

 Highp microlearning is an up-to-date solution which can be used for onboarding and just-in-time training.
-The technical capabilities of users are not important.
+The technical capabilities of users are not essential.
 Every smartphone user is able to use it since the platform is intuitive.

 It is crucial to stay updated esp. in the fast-changing and competitive industry such as pharma.
 Highp is the platform that gives the most advanced tools and makes sure that microlearning is exciting and efficient.
 Highp is eagerly used by professionals who have busy schedules and who know the real value of time.
 It does not overburden them with long training sessions but offers essentials that are needed.
 Highp has been trusted by numerous leading pharma companies.

 Hospital lockdown, limited access to health care professionals, recommended social distancing.
 You need to act in digital now.